okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/monitor/index.md

 * For an [okta-sdk-nodejs](https://github.com/okta/okta-sdk-nodejs) implementation, use the [getLog()](https://github.com/okta/okta-sdk-nodejs#get-logs) method to retrieve any of the system logs in your Okta org for the last 90 days
 * For an [okta-sdk-java](https://github.com/okta/okta-sdk-java) implementation, use the [getLogs()](https://github.com/okta/okta-sdk-java#list-system-logs) method to retrieve any of the system logs in your Okta org for the last 90 days

-Refer to the [catalog](https://developer.okta.com/docs/reference/api/event-types/#catalog) of supported event types to filter for the events you are interested in.
+Refer to the supported [Event Types catalog](/docs/reference/api/event-types/#catalog) for the list of events you can use to filter for the system logs you are interested in.

-See [Useful System Log Queries](https://support.okta.com/help/s/article/Useful-System-Log-Queries?language=en_US&_ga=2.122976834.831546547.1618838361-957571954.1617637001) for common log query use cases.
+See [Useful System Log Queries](https://support.okta.com/help/s/article/Useful-System-Log-Queries?language=en_US&_ga=2.122976834.831546547.1618838361-957571954.1617637001) for common system log query use cases.

 > **NOTE**: When you test your custom monitoring tool, use the Admin Console for verification or troubleshooting purposes.
 Compare the system logs from the Admin Console with the system logs received in your custom tool.

 ## Download system logs for analysis

-You can use the Admin Console to manually download CSV files of system log query results for analysis, archiving, or to be sent to data lakes.
+You can use the Admin Console to manually download CSV files of system log query results for analysis or to be sent to a data warehouse or lake.
 See [System Logs](https://help.okta.com/en/prod/Content/Topics/Reports/Reports_SysLog.htm).

 ## Enable and configure Okta ThreatInsight

 The [Okta ThreatInsight](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/ti-index.htm)  feature aggregates data across Okta customers to detect malicious IP addresses that attempt credential-based attacks.
-You can enable ThreatInsight in the Admin Console, through the [Okta ThreatInsight Settings](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/configure-threatinsight.htm), or through the [ThreatInsight configuration API](https://developer.okta.com/docs/reference/api/threat-insight/).
+You can enable ThreatInsight through the [Okta ThreatInsight Settings](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/configure-threatinsight.htm) in the Admin Console, or through the [ThreatInsight configuration API](/docs/reference/api/threat-insight/).

 After ThreadInsight is enabled, Okta captures access attempts from malicious IPs in the system logs.
 You can also configure to block access from the malicious IPs to your Okta org.